AbiParekh/phase-3/README.md

         Number_Of_Reduce_Threads 4
         Map_Buffer_Size 3000

-  3. In terminal change directory to path of executable cd \phase-3\MapReduceWF\MapReduceWF.exe
+  3. In terminal change directory to path of executable: cd \phase-3\MapReduceWF\MapReduceWF.exe

   4. Run program passing config file as argument i.e.:
         MapReduceWF.exe ..\config.txt

-  5. If execution passes the debug messages will print: \
+  5. If execution passes the debug messages will print:
         "Successfully Reduced Input Directory into the file: FinalOutput.txt!"